Why It Works

 - Swapping out the booze in a traditional Irish coffee opens up a world of flavor combinations.

-In this variation on a classic Irish coffee, spiced rum takes the place of whiskey, lending its sweet, spiced caramel flavor to the coffee's roasted, bitter bite.
-On top, a heaping dollop of butterscotch whipped cream, which riffs on the rum, caramel, and dairy flavors of rum raisin ice cream.
-To finish, a little fresh nutmeg grated on top, which plays up those spice notes.
+Spiced rum slips into a hot cup of coffee like a Jamaican bobsled team sliding down an icy track...which is to say, more smoothly than Irish whiskey.
+Its spiced flavor and sugarcane sweetness play off the coffee's roasted, bitter bite.
+On top, a heaping dollop of butterscotch whipped cream, which riffs a little bit on the rum, caramel, and dairy flavors of a classic rum raisin ice cream.
+To finish, a little fresh nutmeg grated on top plays up those spice notes.

 Combine heavy cream, malted milk powder, brown sugar, and salt in a mixing bowl or bowl of a stand mixer.
 Beat, using the whisk attachment, electric beaters, or a whisk, until dry ingredients are evenly incorporated and cream forms soft peaks.

 To make a 2:1 simple syrup, combine 1/2 cup (120g) granulated sugar with 1/4 cup (60ml) water in a small saucepan.
 Heat over medium heat, stirring, until sugar is fully dissolved.
-In these recipes, you can add the syrup hot, since the drinks are hot; any extra can be stored in the refrigerator up to 3 months, and often longer.
+You can add the syrup hot, since the drink is hot; any extra can be stored in the refrigerator up to three months, and often longer.